sscpac/statick-action/README.md

 ## `user_paths`

-Where to look for user-provided statick configuration.
+Where to look for user-provided Statick configuration.
 Default: empty string.

 ## Example usage